Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay

 \subsection{Final state interaction}

-Once we discussed the generation of the $\Xi~J/\psi~\phi$ final state in $\Xi_b$ decay we want to focus on studying the final state interaction in the $\Xi~J/\psi$ and $\Xi~\phi$ channels.
-For the case of the final state interaction of $\Xi~J/\psi$ pair the $\Xi$ and $J/\psi$ legs from Fig. \ref{Fig:X4160} and \ref{Fig:X4140} have to be connected, forming a loop, which can dynamically generate the $S=-2$ pentaquark.
-The $\Xi~\phi$ final state interaction can produce excited $\Xi$ states and has to be studied in a similar way.
+Once we discussed the generation of the $\Xi~J/\psi~\phi$ final state in the decay of the $\Xi_b$, we want to focus on studying the final state interaction of the $\Xi~J/\psi$ and $\Xi~\phi$ pairs.

-The amplitude associated to the process with the final state interaction of the $J/\psi\Xi$ pair driven by the $\Xi_b$ decay via $X(4160)$ resonance is:
+The final state interaction of $\Xi~J/\psi$ pairs involves connecting the $\Xi$ and $J/\psi$ legs from the diagrams of Figs. \ref{Fig:X4160} and \ref{Fig:X4140}, forming a loop, which can dynamically generate the $S=-2$ pentaquark.
+The amplitude associated to the $\Xi_b$ decay process driven via the $X(4160)$ resonance including the final state interaction of the $J/\psi\Xi$ pair is:

 which is associated to the diagram shown in Fig. \ref{Fig:FSIX(4160)}(a), where the superscript denotes the final state interaction channel.
-This expression is derived in Appendix \ref{Sec:App-A}, where the expression for the integral $I^{J/\psi \Xi}_{X_{4160}}$ is also given.
-We would like to remind the reader that for the reaction via $X(4160)$ the weak decay vertex has to be a P-wave one.
-Therefore the operator assigned to the the $\Xi_b\to D^*_s~\Bar{D}^*_s~\Xi$ is proportional to the momentum of $\Xi$ and the loop integral (Fig. \ref{Fig:FSIX(4160)}(a)) becomes a tree-vector.
+This amplitude is derived in Appendix \ref{Sec:App-A}, where the expression for the integral $I^{J/\psi \Xi}_{X_{4160}}$ is also given.
+We would like to remind the reader that for the decay via an intermediate $X(4160)$ to occur the weak vertex has to be in P-wave.
+Therefore the operator assigned to the the $\Xi_b\to D^*_s~\Bar{D}^*_s~\Xi$ is proportional to the momentum of the $\Xi$ and the loop integral (Fig. \ref{Fig:FSIX(4160)}(a)) becomes a tree-vector.
 We evaluate this loop integral in the $J/\psi~\Xi$ rest frame, where the loop integral becomes proportional to $\frac{(\Vec{P}_\Xi-\Vec{P}_\phi)}{2}$, with the scalar coefficient $I^{J/\psi \Xi}_{X_{4160}}$.
-The term $T_{J/\psi \Xi,J/\psi \Xi}$ captures the final state interaction contribution from $J/\psi~\Xi$, which in this work we will model using a Breit-Wigner form:
+The term $T_{J/\psi \Xi,J/\psi \Xi}$, which captures the final state interaction contribution from the $J/\psi~\Xi$ pairs, is modeled using a Breit-Wigner form: